antholeole/wit-football/tutorial.md

 ```

 In this way, all three of the questions would return the New England Revolution's player count.
-It would be possible to run `teams[json.entities["teams:teams"][0].name][json.intents[0].name]` and get the player count, regardless of the team or the exact language used.
+It would be possible to run something like `teams[json.entities["teams:teams"][0].name][json.intents[0].name]` and get the player count, regardless of the team or the exact language used.

 ## What will this tutorial go over?